Sexual harassment in the military: Definitions

-Behaviour
+Behaviours

 Sexual harassment in the military includes a broad spectrum of behaviour.

 Undirected behaviours are those not personally targeted but which affect the working environment, such as sexist and sexual jokes and the prominent display of pornographic material.

 Directed behaviours target one or more individuals, such as hazing rituals, unwanted sexual advances, and sexual assault.

 Research in Canada has found that a military culture of undirected sexual harassment increases the risk of directed sexual harassment and assault.